 I planned to take two 45 minute ‘micro-sleeps’ during the second Everesting, with 30 minutes held in reserve if needed.

 I gave myself just a 50% chance of success, despite feeling well prepared – this proved to be a fair guess!
-This is undoubtedly the hardest thing I’ve attempted, by some margin.
+This is undoubtedly the hardest non-multi stage ride that I’ve attempted, by some margin.

 That’s a question I’ve asked myself repeatedly!
 Having Everested five times (now six – see above), already (including on Whiteleaf Hill in 2016), I’m drawn to the questions ‘What if I just kept going?
 What am I capable of?’